bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ### Column: Pattern

-The value of this column may contain a regular expression that specifies a pattern that must be matched by datafile values.
+The `Pattern` column may contain a regular expression that specifies a pattern that must be matched by datafile values.
 For a given datafile value, the complete value must match the pattern.

+For a given row the value of this column is OPTIONAL.

 ### Column: Units

-If the datafile values that this column describes represent quantities then the value of this column may be used to document the quantity units.
+The `Units` column describes represent quantities then the value of this column may be used to document the quantity units.

 For a given row, the value of this column is OPTIONAL.